Michelle Huneven

 Michelle Huneven (born August 14, 1953) is an American novelist and journalist.
-Huneven was born and raised in a Jewish family in Altadena, California, where she returned to live in 2001.
-She received an MFA from the Iowa Writers' Workshop at the University of Iowa and attended the Methodist Claremont School of Theology.
-She now attends Neighborhood Unitarian Universalist Church in Pasadena, California.
+Huneven was born and raised in Altadena, California, where she returned to live in 2001.
+In January 2025, her home was destroyed in the Eaton Fire.
+She received an MFA from the Iowa Writers' Workshop at the University of Iowa and attended the Methodist Claremont School of Theology to become a UU minister, but she quit after two years to write novels.
+Huneven's sixth novel, "Bug Hollow" will be published on June 17, 2025.

 Fiction

 Huneven’s novels explore related themes of recovery and maturation.
 Her first novel, Round Rock (Knopf 1997), follows a graduate student's reluctant path to sobriety at a drunk farm in rural California.
 Jamesland (Knopf 2003) is set in the Los Feliz neighborhood of Los Angeles, where three struggling souls—a Unitarian minister, a descendant of William James, and an erstwhile chef—help each other learn to get by.
 Both novels were designated "Notable Books of the Year" by The New York Times.
+"Round Rock" and "Jamesland" were published by Knopf.

 Her third novel, Blame (2009), was a finalist for the National Book Critics Circle Award for fiction.
 It portrays the journey of a young history professor after accidentally killing two people while driving drunk.
 Her fourth novel, Off Course, was published in April 2014 by Farrar, Straus and Giroux.

+In "Off Course," (FSG, 2014), Huneven tells the story of an economics graduate student trying to finish her dissertation, while living in her parents' cabin in the Southern Sierras and becoming instead entangled in the small community there.
+"Search" received a starred review in Kirkus, which described it as "Sensitive, reflective and uncomfortably true to life, with a wonderfully rich cast of supporting characters."
+In a "Briefly Noted," the New Yorker wrote "Huneven’s touch is sure, and her protagonist is simultaneously sympathetic and maddening.
+The landscape descriptions are erotic, and the erotic scenes have near-hallucinatory power."

 Huneven's fifth novel, Search came out in April 2022 and tells the story of a Unitarian Universalist church's search for a new minister.
 The narrator is a restaurant reviewer and former seminarian, who joins the search committee in the interest of writing a memoir, ultimately called Search.